Dementia Educator

 Education is key and knowledge is power to empower.

 Get ready to care with confidence!
 At Dementia Forward, we know that education is crucial when we are faced with the diagnosis of Dementia.
-Our Free Family Education Series is a 1 hour presentation designed to answer : WHAT IS DEMENTIA?
+Our Dementia Education Presentation is a 90-minute presentation designed to answer : WHAT IS DEMENTIA?
 HOW DOES BRAIN CHANGE AFFECT MY LOVED ONE?
 HOW TO BUILD STRONGER RELATIONSHIPS?
+This is perfect for care communities, businesses, churches, and libraries, providing the community with an opportunity to learn about dementia.
 Remember, you aren’t alone—together, we can make a difference!

 ASSESSMENT

-Assessing a person living with dementia is a crucial step in understanding their unique needs, challenges and abilities.
+Assessing a person living with dementia is an important and caring step in understanding what makes them unique—their needs, challenges, and strengths.
+A friendly in-person visit helps to understand better where the person is in their journey.
 This tailored approach not only enhances the quality of care but also promotes dignity and independence for individuals living with dementia.
 Let’s work together to ensure that every person receives the compassionate, personalized support they deserve.

 Deborah Seelhoff

-As a Certified Dementia Practitioner and Positive Approach to Care Certified Independent Trainer, I have a passion for changing the culture of Dementia Care by empowering families.
+As a Certified Dementia Practitioner and Positive Approach to Care Certified Independent Trainer, I am dedicated to transforming the culture of dementia care by empowering families and training care partners within memory care and assisted living communities.

 Dementia is not a disease but